electro199/ffmpeg-studio/docs/getting-started.md

 clip_scaled = apply(Scale(1000, 1000), clip)
 ```

+!!!
+Warning
+    Filters contain parent info they are not independent, so do not reuse like them in multiple places.
+    If you want to reuse them create new instance.

 ## Export

-For simple exporting ffmpeg-studio comes with an easy-to-use [`export`](/ffmpeg-studio/api_reference/api/#ffmpeg.ffmpeg.export) function to export the single output with possibly multiple stream.
+For straightforward exporting, ffmpeg-studio provides a convenient [`export`](/ffmpeg-studio/api_reference/api/#ffmpeg.ffmpeg.export) function.
+This allows you to quickly export a single output file containing one or more streams.

-Example:
+**Example:**

 Combine audio and video from files and output them to a single file.